-When we started our online business 5 years ago we carried about 40 different kinds of gemstones.
-At last count we have nearly 90 varieties in stock.
+When we started our online business 5 years ago we stocked about 40 different kinds of gemstones.
+At the last count we had nearly 90 varieties in stock.
 Recently we've been adding an even broader range of gems, with an additional 10 new gem types added in the last month alone.

 Some of the new gem types are not exactly new.
 Some, like prehnite, apatite and sphene, have been known for years, but haven't been used much in jewelry because they were too soft.
-But jewelry designers have realized these stones are actually more durable than perennial favorites like opal, and when properly set in earrings or pendants they will last for many years.
+However, jewelry designers have now realized that these stones are actually more durable than perennial favorites like opal, and when properly set in earrings or pendants they will last for many years.

 Many of the lesser-known gems are relatively inexpensive.
 That makes them economically attractive for jewelry designers.
 But like so many gemstones, supplies are variable and uncertain.
-For example, natural carnelian and hessonite garnet are frequently requested by our customers but we don't usually find them in the market.
-But in the last month we've been fortunate to find quite a number of the interesting rare stones.
+For example, natural carnelian and hessonite garnet are frequently requested by our customers but we don't usually find them.
+Yet, in the last month we've been fortunate to find quite a number of interesting and rare stones.
 We now have the largest and most varied inventory we've ever had.

 We add hundreds of new gems to our inventory every day and we also add new content to our site each week, in the form of articles and reference material.